 Her interests include obesity management, effective client education, human-animal interaction and the impact on One Health.

 Dr. Murphy received her DVM from Iowa State University in 2008.
 After veterinary school, she completed a rotating general medicine and surgery internship at Fifth Avenue Veterinary Specialists in New York City and a clinical nutrition residency at the University of Tennessee.

 Dr. Murphy completed her residency and then earned a Doctor of Philosophy in Comparative and Experimental Medicine at the University of Tennessee in 2014.
 The focus of Dr. Murphy’s dissertation research was energy metabolism and satiety in lean and obese dogs.
 She joined the staff of Red Bank Veterinary Hospital in Tinton Falls, NJ as a clinical nutritionist in 2014 and transitioned back to academia in 2016.

-Dr. Murphy is a diplomate of the American College of Veterinary Nutrition and teaches clinical nutrition at the University of Tennessee.
+Dr. Murphy is a Diplomate of the American College of Veterinary Nutrition and teaches clinical nutrition at the University of Tennessee.
 Her professional and research interests include obesity prevention and management and veterinary nutrition education.

 Dr. Angela Rollins performed her DVM, PhD, and residency training at the University of Tennessee College of Veterinary Medicine.
-She has been a faculty member of the University of Tennessee College of Veterinary Medicine for 10 years and teaches courses in veterinary nutrition and physiology and participates in the clinical nutrition service.
+She has been a faculty member of the University of Tennessee College of Veterinary Medicine for over 10 years and teaches courses in veterinary nutrition and physiology and participates in the clinical nutrition service.

 Dr. Rollins is a Diplomate and former President of the American College of Veterinary Nutrition.
 She is currently President-elect of the American Academy of Veterinary Nutrition.
 Her research interests include obesity physiology, prevention, and treatment.